steven-halla/casino_hell/README.md

 stat point
 gain 10 hp / mp

-1 spell in treasure chest perception 2

-1 spell for sale in shop

 IMPORTANT
 LETS INTRODCUCE LEVEL CHECKS FOR EXP GAINS, SO THAT IF A PLAYER IS AT A CERTIAN LEVEL THEY CANNOT GAIN EXP